pwngithub/ROI/README.md

 # ROI Calculator from BOM 📊

-This Streamlit app calculates the number of customers needed to achieve ROI based on a BOM Excel file.
+This Streamlit app calculates ROI based on BOM costs and your market assumptions.

 ## Features
 - Upload an Excel file containing a BOM sheet